-Number of students, aged 14 – 21, served under IDEA, Part B, who graduated with a diploma
+Number of students, aged 14 to 21years, served under the Individuals with Disabilities Education Act (IDEA), Part B, who graduated with a diploma

-Number of students, aged 14 – 21, served under IDEA (DAC), Part B, who exited school because they graduated with a regular high school diploma, received a certificate, reached maximum age, or dropped out
+Number of students, aged 14 to 21 years, served under IDEA, Part B, who exited school because they graduated with a regular high school diploma, received a certificate, reached maximum age, or dropped out

-To determine the denominator, the following categories of students were not counted in the total: Students who transferred to regular education, students who moved and were known to be continuing, and students who died.
-The following categories were included in the denominator: Students who graduated with a diploma, students who received a certificate, students who reached maximum age, and students who dropped out.
+To determine the denominator, the following categories of students were not counted in the total: students who transferred to regular education and students who moved and were known to be continuing.
+The following categories were included in the denominator: students who graduated with a diploma, students who received a certificate, students who reached maximum age, students who dropped out, and students who died.

 A certificate is a document that students who leave school can be issued if they did not meet the same standards for graduation as students without disabilities.
 Examples of certificates include a modified diploma, a certificate of completion, and an alternate degree that is not fully aligned with the State’s educational standards.